A Positive Mass Theorem for Static Causal Fermion Systems: The Causal Action Principle in the Static Case

 Moreover,

-\end{itemize} \end{Def} Before going on, we point out that we here restrict attention to space-times of {\em{infinite lifetime}}.
-Alternatively, one could also consider static and time-periodic space-times, in which case~$M$ would be the topological product~$S^1 \times N$.
-We also remark that our definition of ``static'' even applies to space-times like the Kerr geometry which are not static but {\em{stationary}}.
-In fact, in the above generality without a Lorentzian metric, it is a-priori not clear how to distinguish between static and stationary space-times.
-Since in this paper, we have static space-times like the Schwarzschild geometry in mind, it is more appropriate and more modest to refer to our space-times as being static.
-But clearly, the same definition could also be used when extending our work to stationary space-times.
+\end{itemize} \end{Def} Before going on, we point out that we here restrict attention to spacetimes of {\em{infinite lifetime}}.
+Alternatively, one could also consider static and time-periodic spacetimes, in which case~$M$ would be the topological product~$S^1 \times N$.
+We also remark that our definition of ``static'' even applies to spacetimes like the Kerr geometry which are not static but {\em{stationary}}.
+In fact, in the above generality without a Lorentzian metric, it is a-priori not clear how to distinguish between static and stationary spacetimes.
+Since in this paper, we have static spacetimes like the Schwarzschild geometry in mind, it is more appropriate and more modest to refer to our spacetimes as being static.
+But clearly, the same definition could also be used when extending our work to stationary spacetimes.

 Given a static causal fermion system, we also consider the set of operators

 The universal measure induces a measure~$\mu$ on~$N$ defined by

 The fact that the causal fermion system is static implies that~$\rho([t_1,t_2] \times \Omega) = (t_2-t_1)\, \mu(\Omega)$, valid for all~$t_1<t_2$.
 This can be expressed more conveniently as \beq d\rho = dt \,d\mu \:. \eeq